Last updated on July 27th, 2020 at 08:40 pm

 This recipe began as a hunch.
 It grew in to an idea before working its way in to a full blown culinary MOMENT.
-My Soy-Free Silken Chocolate Pie shouldn’t work and it certainly shouldn’t be a mind-blowing spoonful of silken chocolate goodness.
+My Soy-Free Vegan Chocolate Pie shouldn’t work and it certainly shouldn’t be a mind-blowing spoonful of silken chocolate goodness.
 But it is.

 This recipe is why I cook.

 The amazing Lindsay at Pinch of Yum created a wonderfully decadent and simple silken chocolate pie recipe.
 The pie has only five ingredients and looks un-believable; it is also made from silken tofu.
 Never a dirty word in this house but I have many readers who don’t do the soy thing.
 And as I aim to please and love a challenge, I set about creating an alternative.
-I considered avocado but I’ve done that in a decadent mousse and I thought about coconut cream but I wanted less fat.
+I considered avocado but I’ve done that in an avocado mocha mousse and I thought about coconut cream but I wanted less fat.

 And then a seed was planted.
 Or rather a chickpea.

-Now, before you run screaming I have to tell you, this soy-free silken chocolate pie has completely blown my mind.
+Now, before you run screaming I have to tell you, this soy-free vegan chocolate pie has completely blown my mind.
 It has taken me a week of testing but the result is out of this world.
 Rich, velvety and completely free of any chickpea flavour.

 How does it work?
 Well, I’ll tell you but only because this is a food blog and that’s my job.
 A few weeks ago I posted a recipe for a Game-Changing Chickpea Tofu Green Bowl using chickpea flour tofu.
 Well, there is more than one way to skin a chickpea and soaking them to create a chickpea milk and heating it creates silken chickpea tofu.
 On its own, I have to admit I am not a fan but blend it with melted chocolate, almond butter, maple and vanilla and you can pass me the pom poms because I needs to cheer.

 Silken chickpea tofu is ridiculously easy to make but you will need to begin the night before, soaking the chickpeas.
 After making and straining the chickpea milk and stirring it over heat it thickens and is ready to set for a few hours.
 You can make the tofu a day or two before you make the pie and store it in a sealed container.
 It will produce its own brine like tofu.
 I love the alchemy of this thing!
 Beyond that it is simply a case of choosing your pie crust and blending your way to chocolate heaven.
 I went for a pretzel base but you could use a gluten-free biscuit base, nut base or a simple vegan pie crust.
+You can grab a recipe over at my Vegan Banana Coconut Cream Pie recipe.

-This soy-free silken chocolate pie has sent my imagination on a field trip without any supervision.
+This soy-free vegan chocolate pie has sent my imagination on a field trip without any supervision.
 As with all my recipes I have tested this pie on my non-vegan tribe and it has been a resounding success.
 Our builders devoured it, it’s Husband and Elf approved and my wonderfully talented chef-friend will buy it for her cafe if I can make more.
 But, what’s super exciting is all the possibilities emerging from this one recipe.
 Vegan sausages from the leftover chickpea pulp?
 Why not?
 Or perhaps a chickpea cheese?
 What else will the silken tofu set with?
 Who knows, but let’s find out.

 Soy-free Silken Chocolate Pie to Blow Your Mind